abe-101/tube-cast/README.md

 # Tube-Cast
-Streamline the conversion of your YouTube videos to Anchor FM (podcast)

-tube-cast is a command-line tool that is capable of converting a YouTube video into a podcast
+A command-line tool that converts YouTube videos into Anchor FM podcasts.

 [Click here](https://youtu.be/HBk-0wRGqHY "Tube-Cast Video Demo - YouTube") to view a full-length video demo on YouTube, or watch a quick version below: